DELTA

 Synopsis: Wealthy art collector Veronica Graham-Woods seems to be so

-lucky at finding valuable paintings that she can afford to let friends hve
+lucky at finding valuable paintings that she can afford to let friends have

 painting to a friend of Inger Petri, and Inger becomes suspicious, remembering that this